oneapi-src/oneDPL/documentation/library_guide/parallel_api/iterators_advanced_use_cases.rst

 Special iterators
 #################

-The set of special iterators provides implement zip, transform, and permutation operations on other iterators, and also include a counting iterator and a discard iterator.
+The set of special iterators implements zip, transform, and permutation operations on other iterators, and also include a counting iterator and a discard iterator.

-The definitions of the iterators provided in the Extension API are available through the ``oneapi/dpl/iterator`` header.
+The definitions of the iterators are available through the ``oneapi/dpl/iterator`` header.
 All iterators are implemented in the ``oneapi::dpl`` namespace.

 * ``counting_iterator``